FireWaveX/AnimeKeeper/README.md

 # ©AnimeKeeper
-This is a android studio school project
+This is an android studio school project

 Author : Ledeme Alexandre